• Writing on windows

 For more information on events see the School Newsletter.

-13 August 2025 - School Closure - CESL Staff Spirituality Day
+5 August 2026 - Pupil Free Day - Staff Spirituality Day